Python API Documentation#

 Embeddings & Reductions

-Foundation models produce embeddings that can be reduced (MEAN, SUM), kept per-residue, or transformed with a custom-fitted SVD.
+Foundation models produce embeddings that can be reduced (MEAN, SUM), kept per-residue (with reduction=None), or transformed with a custom-fitted SVD.
 These embeddings power downstream prediction and design tasks.

 Platform Capabilities#